Pictish language: Pre-Indo-European hypothesis

 Jackson's model became the orthodox position for the latter half of the 20th century.
 However, it became progressively undermined by advances in understanding of late Iron Age archaeology.
 Celtic interpretations have been suggested for a number of Ogham inscriptions in recent years, though this remains a matter of debate.

 Other discredited theories

-Traditional accounts (now rejected) claimed that the Picts had migrated to Scotland from Scythia, a region that encompassed Eastern Europe and Central Asia.
+Traditional accounts, now rejected, claimed that the Picts had migrated to Scotland from Scythia, a region that encompassed Eastern Europe and Central Asia.
 Buchanan, looking for a Scythian P-Celtic candidate for the ancestral Pict, settled on the Gaulish-speaking Cotini (which he rendered as Gothuni), a tribe from the region that is now Slovakia.
 This was later misunderstood by Robert Sibbald in 1710, who equated Gothuni with the Germanic-speaking Goths.
 John Pinkerton expanded on this in 1789, claiming that Pictish was the predecessor to modern Scots.
 Pinkerton's arguments were often rambling, bizarre and clearly motivated by his belief that Celts were an inferior people.
 The theory of a Germanic Pictish language is no longer considered credible.
+Theo Vennemann (1997, 1999), as part of his unproven and widely rejected Atlantic languages theory, which proposes that speakers of Semitic languages occupied western Europe before the arrival of Indo-European, suggested that Pictish was a survivor of this supposed language group.
+On the basis of the conflicting evidence of Brittonic toponymy and apparently non-Celtic Ogham inscriptions, Bernard Mees argued for an Indo-European (but not Celtic) language with influence from Brittonic onomastics.